The Elder Scrolls Online: Other downloadable content

-PvPvE content

 The Imperial City

-On June 14, 2015, at the Bethesda showcase at E3, downloadable content (DLC) was announced for the Imperial City, the Capital of Cyrodiil.
+On June 14, 2015, at the Bethesda showcase at E3, downloadable content (DLC) was announced for the Imperial City, the capital of Cyrodiil.
 It was released for Windows and OS X on August 31, 2015, for the Xbox One on September 15, and for the PlayStation 4 on September 16.
 It introduced a new currency known as Tel Var Stones, a vast sewer system running throughout the city that adds a unique close-quarter PvP experience, and added the game's largest dungeon at that time, The Imperial City Prison.
 The city itself is overrun by the forces of Daedric Prince Molag Bal, with every district and the central White-Gold Tower being merged into his realm.

+Infinite Archive

+Infinite Archive (called the Endless Archive on release) is the fortieth major update patch and introduces a two-person PvE-arena.
+The update was released on the live server in the winter of 2023.

 Zone Update

 Orsinium

-At the E3 showcase, the new zone of Wrothgar was announced in a DLC called Orsinium, the capital of the Orsimer, better known as Orcs.
+At the E3 showcase, the new zone of Wrothgar was announced in a DLC called Orsinium, the kingdom and capital of the Orsimer (Orcs).
 The DLC was released in November 2015, and introduces a solo challenge known as the Maelstrom Arena.
 The questline involves assisting the Orcish King Kurog with rebuilding the city of Orsinium.

 Thieves Guild

-The Thieves Guild DLC was revealed by ZeniMax in a livestream to be set in a new area, Abah's Landing in Hammerfell, featuring an all new quest line and new game mechanics.
+The Thieves Guild DLC was revealed by ZeniMax in a livestream to be set in a new area, Hew's Bane in Hammerfell, featuring an all-new quest line and new game mechanics.
 The DLC was released in March 2016.

 Dark Brotherhood

-The 2015 E3 trailer ended with a note with a black hand on it that states, "We Know", a reference to a Dark Brotherhood guild in previous The Elder Scrolls games.
+The 2015 E3 trailer ended with a note with a black hand on it that states, "We Know", a reference to the guild of assassins known as the Dark Brotherhood featured in previous Elder Scrolls games.
 The Dark Brotherhood DLC takes place on the Gold Coast of Cyrodiil, and introduces new story content and gameplay mechanics.
 It was released on May 31, 2016, for Windows, and on June 14, 2016, for PlayStation 4 and Xbox One.
 It was made available on the Public Test Server on April 25, 2016.
 In addition to the Dark Brotherhood questline, the release of the expansion saw the removal of the Veteran Progression System, a new system of poison crafting, and quality of life changes for The Elder Scrolls Online Plus subscribers, including "craft bags", which allow subscribers to store crafting materials without taking up space in their inventory.

 Clockwork City

-Announced along with Horns of the Reach on June 12, 2017, Clockwork City was eventually released on October 23 for Windows and Mac and November 11 for Xbox One and PlayStation 4.
+Announced along with Horns of the Reach on June 12, 2017, Clockwork City was eventually released on October 23 for Windows and MacOS, and on November 11 for Xbox One and PlayStation 4.
 This DLC takes players to a new zone, a realm of brass and artificial life forms.
 The Clockwork City is the domain of Sotha Sil.